 |$0002||No Y rotations|

 |$0010||No Global Y positioning|

 |$0040||No Global X rotation|

 |$0080||No Global Y rotation|

 The rest of the frame consists of any elements that weren't culled by the flags.
 These first two elements will always be here, assuming a flag of $0000:

-- 3D Vector defining the model's global position.
+- Fixed point vector defining the model's global position.

-Each subsequent element is an Euler Rotation for each sub-model in the model this animation belongs to.
+Each subsequent element is 3 words defining the euler angles for each sub-model in the model this animation belongs to.
 For Sonic or Tails, this means:

 - Body Rotation

 - Right Thigh Rotation